devCU/IPS-SideNote/README.md

 ## ** Updated Notes **

-04/14/19
+04/15/19

-- New release 1.0.1 for some minor issues and feature updates and additions.
+- New release 1.0.1 for some minor issues and feature updates/additions.
 - Added toastr notifications for page addresses
 - Working stable release for 4.3x and 4.4x available in /src folder and compressed on releases page
 - IPS 4.4 version updated for PHP root-namespace